Dream1528/Salute/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1:DataFrame
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A simplified tabular data structure (like Pandas DataFrame) to store and manipulate structured data (rows and columns).
+Focus on core operations for data cleaning and analysis.

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addRow(String[] row): Adds a row of data (enforces column consistency).
+    - void removeRow(int index): Removes a row by index.
+    - void addColumn(String columnName, String defaultValue): Adds a new column with a default value.
+    - int rowCount(): Returns the number of rows.

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - double columnMean(String columnName): Computes the mean of a numeric column.
+    - void fillMissing(String columnName, String value): Replaces missing values in a column.
+    - DataFrame filterRows(String condition): Returns a new DataFrame filtered by a condition (e.g.,          "age > 30").

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+Inherits from Standard, allowing dynamic row/column modifications.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Uses Map<String, List<String>> internally to model columns.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - MISSING_VALUE to represent nulls (e.g., "NaN").

     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - columnMean uses rowCount() and iterates through rows via kernel methods.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: RegressionModel
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A component to train and evaluate a simple linear regression model (e.g., y = mx + b).
+Focus on incremental updates and statistical metrics.
+    -
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addDataPoint(double x, double y): Adds a training data point.
+    - void clearModel(): Resets coefficients (slope/intercept) to zero.
+    - double predict(double x): Returns predicted y using current coefficients.

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void train(): Updates coefficients using least squares on stored data points.
+    - double calculateRSquared(): Computes the model’s goodness-of-fit.
+    - double calculateRMSE(): Computes root mean squared error.

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+Coefficients change during training.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Uses a List<Pair<Double, Double>> for data points.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - MAX_ITERATIONS for training convergence.

     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - train() uses kernel methods like addDataPoint to iterate through data.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: DataSampler
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A component to handle sampling strategies (random, stratified, etc.) from a dataset.
+Useful for        splitting data into training/test sets

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void loadDataset(List<String[]> data): Loads a dataset into the sampler.
+    - List<String[]> getSample(int size): Returns a random sample of size rows.
+    - void setSeed(long seed): Sets a seed for reproducible sampling.

   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - List<String[]> stratifiedSample(String columnName, double ratio): Samples while preserving class            distribution in columnName.
+    - void splitTrainTest(double trainRatio, List<String[]> train, List<String[]> test): Splits data             into train/test sets.
+    - boolean isBalanced(String columnName): Checks if a column’s classes are balanced.

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes.
+Dataset can be reloaded or modified.

     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Uses Map<String, List<String[]>> for stratified sampling by class.

     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - DEFAULT_SEED for random number generation.

     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - stratifiedSample uses getSample() internally for each class subset.

 ## Post-Assignment